-- Priority #12-Resurface 12 miles of County roads To be scheduled. - Priority #13-International Drive Pave two lane facility from SC Hwy 90 to River Oaks Dr. Currently in right of way, permitting and design phase.
-Construction scheduled for end of 2014/early 2015. - Priority #14-Resurface 7 miles of County roads -To be scheduled. - Priority #15 Pave 30 miles of County dirt roads To be scheduled. - Carolina Bays Parkway extension from SC Hwy 544 to SC Hwy 707 Right of way acquisition and construction plans are complete.
+- Priority #12-Resurface 12 miles of County roads To be scheduled. - Priority #13-International Drive Pave two lane facility from SC Hwy 90 to River Oaks Dr. Currently in right of way, permitting and design phase. - Priority #14-Resurface 7 miles of County roads -To be scheduled. - Priority #15 Pave 30 miles of County dirt roads Under Construction. - Carolina Bays Parkway extension from SC Hwy 544 to SC Hwy 707 Right of way acquisition and construction plans are complete.
 Environmental permits received May 2013.
 Contract awarded to Flatiron Constructors.
+Work continues on the installation of bridge foundations and the construction of the bridge structures.
+Efforts continue on the construction of the roadbed from Enterprise Road to SC 707.
+Utility relations are ongoing.
 The estimated completion date is the Spring of 2017.